Skip to content

 {

-// Optional: picks the model shown in the editor UI.
-Omit to use Claude Code's default.
+// Optional: the model the editor currently uses.
+Leave empty to use Claude Code's default model.

 "claudeCode.selectedModel": "claude-sonnet-4-6",